Jayce0808/moodle_challenge/README.md

 - The default DB to use is 'postgres'
 - An additional --db option was included, it is okay to create a new DB using this paramater if it does not exist
 - The provided user credentials have permission to create new tables and DBs
+- Creating the users table if it already exists will drop the old table first

 ## Bugs
 - ~~Unintuative error message when trying to insert records without table exists~~